DhanujaAnbalagan/ai-resume-evaluator/README.md

 🤖 AI Resume Evaluator Agent
 Autonomous AI System for Resume Screening & Evaluation

-An end-to-end AI-powered resume evaluation system that analyzes resumes, scores candidates using a structured framework, and delivers professionally formatted HTML evaluation reports via Email and Telegram.
+An end-to-end AI-powered system that evaluates resumes, scores candidates using a structured framework, and delivers recruiter-ready HTML reports via Email and Telegram.

-This is not a chatbot.
-It is a multi-step autonomous AI agent designed to perform a real-world hiring task.

 ❓ Why This Project Exists

-Most resume screening tools are black boxes:
+Most resume screening tools operate as black boxes:

-No clarity on how candidates are judged
+No transparency in evaluation

-No structured decision logic
+No visible decision logic

-No transparency in scoring
+No structured scoring

-Instead of trusting opaque tools, this project was built to answer a simple question:

-“What actually happens when a resume is evaluated?”

-This system exposes the logic, structure, and workflow behind resume screening.
+This project was built to expose the logic behind resume evaluation by designing a real autonomous AI agent instead of relying on opaque tools.

-🚀 What the System Does
+🚀 What This System Does

 📄 Accepts resumes via Google Docs